-They are often used to decorate the entrance of your home.
+They are often used to decorate the entrance to your home.
 Torans decorated with beads, bells, and mirrors are fashionable items that help you decorate your entrance with style.

 Wall hangings that have a picture of Lord Ganesha and Goddess Lakshmi add to the decor of your home during Diwali.
 Wall hangings, combined with ethnic motifs and embroidery work, add to the charm of the Diwali decor.

 An elegant wall hanging can have an image of Lord Ganesha made of white metal and decorated with shades of green and orange to give that special touch to your decor.

 Apply the above decorations to your home this Diwali with new and creative ways that add to the festive fun.

 Do you dream of living without the burden of excessive debt hanging over your head?
 It’s possible, but not easy.
 Living debt free requires financial discipline, all the time.
 To become debt free and maintain a debt free life, try the following three steps: